 We encourage you to look through the podcasts and also to subscribe to our HIV Center YouTube Channel.

 HIV AND MENTAL HEALTH: THE REALITY, THE CHALLENGES AND PROMISING SOLUTIONS

 Robert H. Remien, PhD

 HIV Center for Clinical and Behavioral Studies, New York State Psychiatric Institute

-Dr. Parsons is a Professor of Clinical Psychology and Director of the HIV Center.
+Dr. Remien is a Professor of Clinical Psychology and Director of the HIV Center.
 He has been involved in HIV advocacy, clinical and community work since the early 1980's and has developed a large and diverse portfolio of domestic and international research projects focused on the intersection of HIV prevention and care.

 THE CRITICAL ROLE OF BEHAVIORAL RESEARCH IN BIOMEDICAL HIV PREVENTION

 Hunter College and the Graduate Center of the City University of New York, and the Center for HIV Educational Studies and Training.